'Can't possibly be us': Hamilton couple claim $9m prize, celebrate at cafe

 A Hamilton couple spent their weekend smiling after discovering they were Aotearoa's latest multi-millionaires.

-The couple, who wish to remain anonymous, are the latest winners of Powerball's $9 million jackpot after picking up their usual Saturday ticket from their local Four Square in Matarangi.
+The couple, who wish to remain anonymous, are the latest winners of Powerball's $9 million jackpot after picking up their usual Saturday ticket from their local Four Square in Matangi.

 While watching the news later on, the woman saw a winning ticket had been drawn from their local store but thought little of it.